h8ul-modder/factorio-research-causes-evolution/README.md

 they move on.
 Now, rushing technology isn't necessary to keep up with biters; in fact it is a bad idea if you haven't built up your defenses!

-**Note**: this mod was adopted by H8UL from version 16.3.0 and completely rewritten in 16.4.0.
+**Note**: this mod was adopted by H8UL and has since been completely rewritten.
 Credit to admo for the original mod.

 ## Features